 Prior to the 2002 Draft, the Nuggets also were able to evaluate Tskitivili based on his performance with Benetton Treviso of the Italian League.
 Of note, that team was coached by former Denver Nuggets coach and future Phoenix Suns coach Mike D’Antoni.

 NIKOLOZ TSKITISHVILI – BENETTON TREVISO STATS

 |Shooting %||Per Game Averages|

 While Tskitishvili’s per game averages don’t appear to be noteworthy, he had limited minutes coming off the bench for the eventual league champions.
 If his stats were adjusted to 36 minutes per game (i.e. starter minutes), he would have averaged 19 points and six rebounds.
 Apparently, Tskitishvilli did enough to impress his coach because D’Antoni publicly stated before the draft, “He’s a Gasol type with better outside shooting.”
-Gasol, who won the NBA’s 2001-02 Rookie of the Year Award, recorded 18 points, nine rebounds and three assists per game in his first season in the league.
-Furthermore, he shot 50% from the floor that year so D’Antoni’s comparison was quite bold.
+Gasol won the NBA’s 2001-02 Rookie of the Year Award after recording 18 points, nine rebounds and three assists per game in his rookie year.
+Furthermore, he shot 50% from the floor that season so D’Antoni’s comparison was quite bold.

 As the following table shows, the coach was either overly complimentary toward his former player or grossly mistaken.